Ephemerality: Ephemerality as a human condition

 Ephemerality has been studied in the context of dancing.
 Witnessing a dance that will be rendered ephemeral is resultingly commodified and of greater desire to prospecting audiences; the same is true of fairs.
 (Note: Discussing ephemerality in relation to artworks, Purpura posited that it defies the commodification of art.)
 Muñoz posited that the physical proximation of dance, which coupled with the "shared rhythm", results in a unified yet ephemeral status of those engaged.
 La Sylphide sees ephemerality as a notable theme.
-Professor of Dance Mark Franko contended that the artform is approaching a state of being "post-ephemeral" while Diane Taylor viewed the lasting impact a performance may have as negating notions of ephemerality.
+Dance historian Mark Franko contended that the artform is approaching a state of being "post-ephemeral" while Diane Taylor viewed the lasting impact a performance may have as negating notions of ephemerality.
 The documentation of other ephemeral events: protests, installations, exhibitions, are often meager – public events, of varying size, naturally generate ephemeral material.
 (Note: Archivist Katrina Windon described the process of documenting the ephemeral as dialetical.)

 "[Ephemerality] and disposability" have been perceived as components "of an American ethos"; alternative history novels such as The Man in the High Castle and The Plot Against America depict Americana and the nation itself as ephemeral.
 Ephemerality has been central to Buddhism; Yogācāra teaches a version of ontology that centers around universal ephemerality.
 Ephemerality has been identified as relevant to queer cultures; José Esteban Muñoz argued that queerness and ephemerality are intertwined, as the former has been expressed in methods which are prone to fade upon the "touch of those who would erase queer possibility".
 Freud considered culture as the prevailing element exempt from ephemerality.
 Scheibe saw the likes of live theater, travel abroad, stand-up comedy, and political pundits as engendering greater ephemerality by reducing attention spans and sense of personal history.

 On Death, Part One, by Max Klinger which depicts life's ephemeral nature.

 Karl Marx and Friedrich Engels' perception of ephemerality "represents a thoroughly modern experience".
 Ephemerality was furthermore prominent in the late 20th century, on account of multiple social features; Reiko Tomii described ephemerality as a "defining issue of the 1960s".
 In the 21st century, ephemerality "continues to signify concerns about the overflow of information, its evanescence, and questions of what or should be preserved".
 David Harvey defined postmodernism as "a total acceptance of ephemerality".

 Architecture of an ephemeral nature appears as increasingly commonplace, on account of global and capricious hyper-mobility and mass displacement.
 Marc Augé observed ephemerality as key to the likes of airports, malls, supermarkets, office blocks, and hotels thus rendering them, per his definition, "non-places".
 Architecture scholar Anastasia Karandinou argued that the practice's modern relation to ephemerality correlated with digital media's evolution, which she says has enabled new conceptions of space and everyday thinking.
 Of an indefinite and contentious nature, the definition of a region is ephemeral.